vuori/weasel-pageant/README.md

 Users are advised to migrate to more modern equivalents.
-I use [WinCryptSSHAgent](https://github.com/buptczq/WinCryptSSHAgent), which offers convenient support for PIV smartcard certificates. [wsl-ssh-pageant](https://github.com/benpye/wsl-ssh-pageant) appears to offer a more traditional alternative for Pageant users, but I have not tested it myself.
+I use [WinCryptSSHAgent](https://github.com/buptczq/WinCryptSSHAgent), which offers convenient support for PIV smartcard certificates and also promises WSL2/Hyper-V support in the latest version. [wsl-ssh-pageant](https://github.com/benpye/wsl-ssh-pageant) appears to offer a more traditional alternative for Pageant users, but I have not tested it myself.

 *Update, Apr 14 2020*: The EOL date has arrived and hence the issue tracker will be closed.

-Extended support policy: if you believe you have found a significant security issue in `weasel-pageant`, please send me e-mail or open a PR with a proposed solution.
-Non-security-related issues will not be fixed.
-The date for final end of support shall be *June 14, 2020*, after which this repository will be archived.
+Extended support for security issues continues until June 14, 2020.

+*Update, Jun 15 2020*: Final end of support date has passed.
+No further changes will be accepted.

 All users are advised to upgrade to a supported alternative as soon as possible.